-This would suggest that if the crime rates did dip so steeply in June and July (crime usually drops during bad weather) it must have been an absolute bloodbath of Biblical proportions for the rest of the year in DC.
+That would suggest that if the crime rates did dip so steeply in June and July (crime usually drops during bad weather) it must have been a fucking bloodbath of Biblical proportions for the rest of the year in DC.

-In 1988 a British politician and Margaret Thatcher wannabe named Edwina Currie, decided that she wasn’t satisfied with maintaining facial expressions that merely looked like an Ass, she wanted to talk like one too.
+In 1988 a British politician and Margaret Thatcher wannabe named Edwina Currie, decided that she wasn’t satisfied with playing in the shadow of Thatcher.

 “Most of the egg production in this country, sadly, is now affected with salmonella”

-Even if it were true and even if she did believe it, it’s not the kind of thing you’d expect a Minister of the Crown to be spouting off about.
+Even if it were true and even if she did believe it, it’s not the kind of thing you’d expect a Minister of the Crown to be announcing.

-As it happens, most eggs weren’t infected with salmonella, it was about as true as the Easter Bunny, but the damage was done nevertheless.
+As it happens, most eggs weren’t infected with salmonella, but the damage was done nevertheless.